Nursery furniture can become faulty and unsafe as a result of normal wear and tear.

 - wear and tear on locking devices — nursery equipment can collapse and hurt a child if locking devices don't work

 - stability — could the furniture tip over if a child climbs on it?

 If in doubt, replace or repair the part.
 If you're unable to repair or replace, don't use the item.

 Safe surroundings for nursery furniture are just as important as the safe design of the furniture itself.
 Make sure your child can't reach anything that is dangerous.
 Secure any unstable equipment to the wall or floor.

 - ornaments on shelves

-- curtain cords — these create a risk of strangulation
+- curtain and blind cords — these create a risk of strangulation

 - electrical cords — make sure these are out of reach.

 Put safety barriers at the top and bottom of steps and stairs.